garethjmsaunders/digital-code-style-guide/html.md

 ### Boolean attributes

-Many attributes don't require a value to be set, like disabled or checked, so don't set them.
+Many attributes don't require a value to be set, like `disabled` or `checked`, so don't set them.

 ```
 <input type="text" disabled>